New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Who Provides ABA Therapy Services?

-ABA treatment is mainly offered by Board-Certified Behavior Analysts (BCBAs), Board Certified Assistant Behavior Analysts (BCaBAs), Registered Behavior Technicians (RBTs), and trained ABA therapists.
-These professionals have qualifications and skills that we’ve broken down below.
+ABA treatment is provided mainly by Board-Certified Behavior Analysts (BCBAs), Board Certified Assistant Behavior Analysts (BCaBAs), Registered Behavior Technicians (RBTs), and trained ABA therapists.
+These professions have qualifications and competencies outlined below.

 Young Child Using Colorful Markers to Draw